Data Privacy Charter

 How we collect data:

 - We collect data through our own applications (apps) and a series of carefully selected partner apps.
-All of our app partners are vetted through rigorous privacy and security processes to ensure our users’ data is treated securely and in a privacy-sensitive manner.
+All of our app partners are initially vetted and regularly reviewed through rigorous privacy and security processes to ensure our users’ data is treated securely and in a privacy-sensitive manner.

-- We explicitly require affirmative user consent for all data we collect, and we are transparent about what we will do with that data.
+- We explicitly require affirmative user consent for all data we collect, and we and our partners are transparent about what we will do with that data.

-- We only use the data to derive insights on mobile network experience.
-We do not use the data for any other purpose.
+- We only use the data to derive non-personal insights on mobile network experience.
+We do not use the data for any other purpose nor do we allow any 3rd party to use it for any other purpose.
 For example, we do not use the data for any individualized user identification or individualized user tracking.

 - We take data security extremely seriously and have implemented a robust array of physical, technological and administrative measures to prevent data theft, fraud and abuse.